Visual artists fight back against AI companies for repurposing their work

 In at least a temporary win for human artists, another federal judge in August upheld a decision by the U.S. Copyright Office to deny someone’s attempt to copyright an AI-generated artwork.

-And if the technology is this good now, what will it be like in a few years?
+And if the technology is this good now, she adds, what will it be like in a few years?

 “My fear is that our industry will be diminished to such a point that very few of us can make a living,” Ortiz says, anticipating that artists will be tasked with simply editing AI-generated images, rather than creating.
 “The fun parts of my job, the things that make artists live and breathe — all of that is outsourced to a machine.”